-Playlist for This Is the Modern World with Trouble - July 30, 2009
+Favoriting This Is The Modern World with Trouble: Playlist from July 30, 2009 Favoriting

-A viking ship appears on the horizon, a likeness of Loretta Lynn carved into its bow.
+A viking ship appears on the horizon, a likeness of Alice Coltrane carved into its bow.
 Rare birds flock together to sing Francoise Hardy as soul hits.
 A sunset of blips and bleeps fills the air.

 (* = new)